Integrated Resource Plan

 - We’re introducing new options for our customers to have more control over your electricity use, including new energy efficiency programs, and incentives for using electricity at certain times of the day.

-- Instead of building new, we’ll optimize our existing generation facilities and transmission lines to avoid the higher costs and environmental impact from building new infrastructure.
+- We're optimizing our existing generation facilities and transmission lines to avoid the higher costs and environmental impact from building new infrastructure.

 - Our plan is flexible and will allow us to adapt to changes in electricity demand and adopt new technologies as they become available.